timothy32686/Avon_CSharp/README.md

 # Avon_CSharp
-This is the CSharp version on a database application written for my Wife; to use when she worked for Avon
+This is the C# version on a database application written for my Wife; to use when she worked for Avon I originally coded it with VB.NET and wanted to get better with C # so I converted the application to C #